Stratovision: Use for propaganda

-Pirate television
+Other uses

 In 1969, news stories began to appear in the United Kingdom that Ronan O'Rahilly, the founder of the pirate radio ship based service called Radio Caroline, which at that time was not on the air, was about to launch Caroline Television instead.
 His plans called for two aircraft, one in service and one as a relief, which would transmit commercial television programs to Britain by Stratovision.
 Although these stories continued for some time, nothing became of the project.
-To date no pirate radio or television service has ever operated by means of Stratovision.
+No pirate radio or television service has ever operated by means of Stratovision.

-Use as a temporary service

 The advent of fibre optic cable television systems and direct broadcast satellite services has supplanted Stratovision as a permanent means of television delivery.
 The Stratovision concept continues to be used as a stop-gap measure where land-based transmitters are not possible and where large areas of territory need to be served with a television program.